zammad/zammad-documentation/admin/console/dangerzone-for-experts.rst

 .. hint::

    Below commands are incomplete intentionally, error outputs will hint you through!
-The following operations will cause data loss and for development / testing only.
+The following operations will cause data loss and are for development / testing only.

    Don't forget to stop Zammad before trying to drop the database!